 These findings are in line with a 2018 KPMG report, Ending workforce discrimination against women, which found that halving the gender pay gap in Australia and reducing entrenched discrimination against women in the workforce could result in a massive payoff to society valued at \$60 billion in GDP by 2038.
-The 2018 report also uses economic modelling to show that taking focused steps to increase female participation rates could deliver a \$140 billion lift in living standards by 2038.128
+The 2018 report also uses economic modelling to show that taking focused steps to increase female participation rates could deliver a \$140 billion lift in living standards by 2038.

-Continued coordination of efforts across government, business, and the community in closing the gap has the potential to deliver important economic and social benefits for women, families, and the
+Continued coordination of efforts across government, business, and the community in closing the gap has the potential to deliver important economic and social benefits for women, families, and the community and economy more broadly.
+As a means to illustrate the potential scale of opportunity from addressing the gender pay gap, the following table outlines:

-126 Senate Standing Committees on Finance and Public Administration, 2017, Gender segregation in the workplace and its impact on women's economic equality, Canberra.
+&lt;sup>126 Senate Standing Committees on Finance and Public Administration, 2017, Gender segregation in the workplace and its impact on women's economic equality, Canberra.